 Your horse will always need some care to support his recovery after a workout, but in cold temperatures, your care routine needs to change a bit to fully support your horse’s needs.
-After a cold-weather workout, you can help to speed along your horse’s recovery while also preventing common issues like colic and tying up.
+After a cold-weather workout, you can help to speed along your horse’s recovery while also preventing common issues like colic.

 Focus on a Cool-Out

 Any post-workout routine needs to start with a good cooling out period, and that becomes even more important in the winter.
 Put a cooler on your horse and either ride or hand walk him until his respiration rate and body temperature return to normal.
 The time required for cool out can vary depending on your horse’s fitness level, the intensity of the workout, the temperature outdoors and whether your horse is clipped.

 Once you’ve walked your horse, remove his tack and rub him down thoroughly to remove any sweat or moisture from his coat.
 He may need additional time in the barn with a cooler before he’s ready to be blanketed, but paying attention to this important step can help to keep him from getting chilled.

 Get Your Horse Drinking Again

 Horses may be reluctant to drink in the cold, but rehydrating is important to your horse’s recovery and in preventing issues like colic.
 Offering heated water buckets or heated automatic waterers can help to keep your horse drinking.
 You can also provide electrolytes in feed to stimulate thirst and help keep him drinking after wintertime workouts.